miklevin/MikeLev.in/_includes/cat_linux.md

 <ol>
+<li><a href="/blog/python-pandas-dataframes-vs-sql-in-snowflake-data-warehouse/">Python Pandas Dataframes vs SQL in Snowflake Data Warehouse</a> (Mon May 08, 2023)
+<br/>I've been working with SQL since the 90s and discovered the power of Python Pandas Dataframes around 10 years ago.
+Today, I'm surprised to find Snowflake Data Warehouse makes expensive use of Python, and am very happy that that Dataframes are shaping up to be such a mainstream data API alternative to SQL.</li>
 <li><a href="/blog/embrace-displace-embrace-a-new-place-wsl2-linux/">Embrace & Displace --> Embrace a New Place (WSL2 Linux)</a> (Sun Apr 30, 2023)
 <br/>In this article, I discuss Microsoft's Embrace & Displace strategy and how it relates to Linux.
 I explore how this strategy can be used to benefit you, by embracing Linux and its timeless tools, and avoiding the pitfalls of planned obsolescence.
 Learn how to use vi, vim, NeoVim, the command-line, git, and ssh to stay competitive and never be displaced.</li>
 <li><a href="/blog/chip-chop-chip-chop-top-10-done/">Chip, Chop, Chip, Chop, Top-10 Done</a> (Fri Apr 28, 2023)